 The councils will work closely with organisations and community representatives across the Noosa and Sunshine Coast region.
 Together, they will identify the important issues, opportunities and roles that we can all play in creating a resilient future.

-Further information on the development of the Roadmap will be provided in the coming months.
+Further information on the development of the roadmap can be found on the project website.